 UPDATE 11/10/2020 —Y’all!!!
 I can only give the glory to the Lord.
 In pondering what can be a HEALTHY and non-stimulating substitute for mustard, I awoke in the early hours of the morning with an epiphany — MUSTARD GREENS!!!
 That day, I did my research and found that mustard greens have the same flavor as mustard seeds/spice/mustard.
 I wondered, has anyone thought of this before, but my research revealed that there is not another soul online at least that has ever thought of this.
 Consequently, I praise the Lord for revealing this to me.
 That day I bought like four heads of mustard greens and juiced them and then concentrated them.
 It worked, but that was a lot of work — it was not a simple substitute.
 I have a dear friend that I speak with and told her about this epiphany.
 She suggested mustard green microgreens.
 Aha!!!!
 That’s it, except I did not have any on hand.
 It would take me three months to get some; and I sprouted them.
 Just as sprouts, I tested it out in one recipe and YESSSSS!!!!
 You can wait until the sprouts mature into microgreens or you can simply use the sprouts, it is up to you!

 At present I haven’t tested the microgreens out in this recipe, but I believe it will work.
 The below recipe generally tastes good IN food, but the taste is not quite there by itself.
-I am still experimenting with it; so as I get closer, you’ll know because I’ll change the date on my current recipe, which for the most part is a successful recipe; and that’s why I am sharing it below.
+I am NO LONGER experimenting with it because I currently use ONLY the sprouts/microgreens for any recipe calling for mustard….
+However, this was a successful recipe for the most part; so I am sharing it and keeping it below.